-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as approved by the EU.
+The consolidated financial statements have been prepared in accordance with IFRS Accoutning Standards as approved by the EU.
 The consolidated financial statements have been prepared on a historical cost basis, except for the following:

-- Financial assets and financial liabilities at fair value through profit or loss. - Defined benefit pension plans plan assets measured at fair value.
+- Financial assets and financial liabilities at fair value through profit or loss. - Defined contribution pension plans plan assets measured at fair value.